akasha/akasha/README.md

 have publicly available WebIDL files.
 See [Issue #1](https://github.com/akasha/akasha/issues/1) to track any progress made towards addressing this limitation.

-#### Multiple ExposureSets not user friendly

-Javascript has the notion of a global object that is named `globalThis` in modern versions of javascript.
-The properties, operations and namespaces exposed on the global object differs in different JavaScript environments.

-Historically, accessing the global object has required different syntax in different JavaScript environments.
-On the web you can use `window`, `self`, or `frames` - but in Web Workers only `self` will work.
-In Node.js none of these work, and you must instead use `global`.
-In WebIDL, the `ExposureSet` extended attribute is used to control whether an interface or namespace is present in a particular Javascript environment.

-Akasha currently assumes that the generated library is used in a single specific JavaScript environment.
-Akasha generates two classes containing static methods and fields to access the `globalThis`.
-There is the `Global` class that contains all the `globalThis` methods that are common to any javascript environment and there is class named `WindowGlobal` for the `"Window"` `ExposureSet`.
-It is expected that in the future there will be other global objects supporting other `ExposureSet` types such as `WorkerGlobal`, `DedicatedWorkerGlobal` and `SharedWorker` but as yet this has not been provided.
-So accessing values on the `globalThis` object requires some direct knowledge of what is available in each different environment.

-See [Issue #11](https://github.com/akasha/akasha/issues/11) to track progress made towards addressing this limitation.
 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any